 Hemoglobin Trait Follow-up Program

-For parents of infants identified with sickle cell trait (hemoglobin S) or hemoglobin C or D trait: call 1 (800) 954-2229
+For parents of infants identified with sickle cell trait or hemoglobin C or D trait: call 1 (866) 954-2229

-In California all babies are screened for hemoglobin diseases shortly after birth.
-The screening method also identifies healthy babies with hemoglobin traits.
-A trait is not a disease and will not cause your baby to get sick.
+In California, all babies are screened for hemoglobin diseases shortly after birth.
+The screening method also identifies healthy babies with hemoglobin traits, like sickle cell trait.

 What is a hemoglobin trait?